Polygenic Trait Lab Name _____________ Period ___

-Purpose: This activity will demonstrate how polygenic traits work and why certain traits in a population are graphically represented by a bell curve, or "normal" distribution.
+Purpose: This activity will demonstrate how polygenic traits work and why certain traits in a population are graphically represented by a bell curve, or "normal distribution" rather than a few distinct types.

 Procedure:

-1) In this simulation, there are 3 genes (6 alleles) that control height.
-Each pair of students will flip 6 coins (3 by each "parent").
+1) In this simulation, we will model that there are 3 genes (6 alleles) involved in the expression of height, and that their effects are cumulative.
+You will flip 6 coins (3 coming from each "parent").
 Each coin flip of heads will give an H1 (the allele for tall) while tails gives an H2 (the allele for short).
 A person's total height is a result of the cumulative effects of these 6 codominant alleles, as shown below:

 |